History of calendars: Roman Empire

-Marcus Terentius Varro introduced the Ab urbe condita epoch, assuming a foundation of Rome in 753 BC.
+In the first century BC, Marcus Terentius Varro introduced the Ab urbe condita epoch, assuming a foundation of Rome in 753 BC.
 The system remained in use during the early Middle Ages until the widespread adoption of the Dionysian era in the Carolingian period.

 In the Roman Empire, the AUC year could be used alongside the consular year, so that the consulship of Quintus Fufius Calenus and Publius Vatinius could be determined as 707 AUC (or 47 BC), the third consulship of Caius Julius Caesar, with Marcus Aemilius Lepidus, as 708 AUC (or 46 BC), and the fourth consulship of Gaius Julius Caesar as 709 AUC (or 45 BC).

 The seven-day week has a tradition reaching back to the ancient Near East, but the introduction of the "planetary week" which remains in modern use dates to the Roman Empire period (see also names of the days of the week).

 Middle Ages

 Christian Europe

 The oldest calendar of saints of the Church of Rome was compiled in the mid-4th century, under Pope Julius I or Pope Liberius.
 It contained both pagan and Christian festivals.
 The oldest extant manuscript of the early Christian calendar is the so-called Calendar of Filocalus, produced in AD 354.
 A more extensive martyrology was compiled by Jerome in the early 5th century.
 Jean Mabillon published a calendar of the church of Carthage made in ca. AD 483.
 The Anno Domini epoch is introduced in the 6th century.
 Extant calendars of the early medieval period are based on Jerome's system of numbering of the years of the Metonic cycle, later called the Golden Numbers.
 A Carolingian-era calendar published by Luc d'Achery is entitled Incipit Ordo Solaris Anni cum Litteris a S. Hieronymo superpositis, ad explorandum Septimanae Diem, et Lunae Aetatem investigandam in unoquoque Die per xix Annos. ("here begins the order of the solar year with the letters placed by Saint Jerome, for the purpose of finding the day of the week and the age of the Moon for any day within [the cycle of] 19 years").
 The Leiden Aratea, a Carolingian copy (dated 816) of an astronomical treatise of Germanicus, is an important source for the transmission of the ancient Christian calendar to the medieval period.

 In the 8th century, the Anglo-Saxon historian Bede the Venerable used another Latin term, "ante uero incarnationis dominicae tempus" ("the time before the Lord's true incarnation", equivalent to the English "before Christ"), to identify years before the first year of this era.
 According to the Catholic Encyclopedia, even Popes continued to date documents according to regnal years, and usage of AD only gradually became common in Europe from the 11th to the 14th centuries.
 In 1422, Portugal became the last Western European country to adopt the Anno Domini system.